About Counselling

 Q: What can I expect in a counselling session?

 A: Counselling is a space just for you.
-In our sessions, we’ll explore what you’re going through – whether that’s stress, anxiety, trauma, or simply wanting to better understand yourself.
-Some sessions may feel like a conversation, others may involve guided exercises or strategies you can use outside of therapy.
-Every session is shaped to meet your needs.
+We’ll explore what you’re going through – stress, anxiety, trauma, life changes, or simply wanting to better understand yourself.
+Some sessions may feel like a conversation; others may include guided exercises or strategies to try between sessions.
+Each session is shaped to your needs.

 Q: How long does counselling usually take?

-A: The number of sessions depends on your needs.
+A: It varies.
 Some people come for a short period to work through a specific challenge; others benefit from longer-term support.
-We’ll check in regularly to make sure you’re getting what you need from the process.
-The length of therapy is different for everyone.
+We’ll check in regularly to ensure you’re getting what you need from the process.

 Q: Is everything I share confidential?